 - Luton Airport Test Centre, Mid Stay Car Park, LU2 9QT

-You can now collect home test kits from the mobile testing bus and mobile testing sites, during their opening times.
+You can now collect home test kits from any of the mobile testing sites across Luton, during their opening times.
 You'll be offered the opportunity to be shown how to complete the test by one of the test centre personnel.

 On request you'll be provided with two boxes of test kits to self-administer at home which will last you 7 weeks based on twice weekly testing or, if you can prove that you're collecting for a larger household, you can be issued with four boxes.

 - find a pharmacy where you can collect rapid tests

 - find a test site where you can collect rapid tests

 Home test kits will also be available to collect from The Mall every Friday, Saturday and Sunday from 10am to 4pm at a stall located opposite the information point.

 You can get a pack of 7 tests sent to your home.
 Order rapid lateral flow home test kits on gov.uk.